VOA Broadcasting to Zimbabwe

 Programs and Features

 Studio 7 broadcasts seven days a week at 7pm and 6am Zimbabwe time, in Shona and Ndebele.
 Each language program runs for 30 minutes.

-In all its programs, Studio 7 aims to provide extensive and comprehensive coverage of political, economic and social developments in Zimbabwe.
-On both its radio and Radio-on-TV platforms, Studio 7 offers a variety of programs targeted to a diverse group of listeners, including women and youth, the diaspora community and rural population, as well as a variety of topics that include religion, culture, health, sports and ordinary people.
+Studio 7 aims to provide extensive and comprehensive coverage of political, economic and social developments in Zimbabwe.
+On both its radio and Radio-on-TV platforms, Studio 7 offers a variety of programs targeted to a diverse group of listeners, including women and youth, the diaspora community and rural population, as well as a variety of topics that include religion, culture, health, and sports.

 Studio 7 seeks opinions from a wide range of people, including government officials, opposition parties, as well as members of civil society groups and ordinary citizens.